-- > T2 decay is caused by the interaction between the magnetic fields of neighbouring spins.
-It is called spin-spin. - > This produces a loss of phase coherence or dephasing, and results in decay of the NMV in the transverse plane. - > It is an exponential process and occurs at different rates in different tissues. - > It is the time it takes for 63% of the transverse magnetization to be lost due to dephasing; that is, transverse magnetization is reduced by 63% of its original value (37% remains). - > The period of time during which this occurs is the time between the excitation pulse and the MR signal or the TE.
-The TE therefore determines how much T2 decay occurs in a particular tissue.
+- The interaction between the magnetic fields of neighbouring spins causes T2 decay.
+It is called spin-spin interaction. - > This produces a loss of phase coherence or dephasing and results in the decay of the NMV in the transverse plane. - > It is an exponential process and occurs at different rates in different tissues. - > It is the time it takes for 63% of the transverse magnetization to be lost due to dephasing; that is, transverse magnetization is reduced by 63% of its original value (37% remains). - > The period of time during which this occurs is the time between the excitation pulse and the MR signal or the TE.
+The TE, therefore, determines how much T2 decay occurs in a particular tissue.